ahmadsalim/fflat-mdsliterals/README.markdown

 ### Main Page
-The page of this project is located at [http://ahmadsalim.github.com/fflat/](http://ahmadsalim.github.com/fflat/)
+The page of this project is located at [http://ahmadsalim.github.com/fflat-mdsliterals/](http://ahmadsalim.github.com/fflat-mdsliterals/)

 ### Overview
-Fb (pronounced *F Flat*) is an ML-inspired programming langauge with support for literals of structured data (like XML, JSON, YAML etc.).
+Modular Structured Data Literals extend [Fb](http://ahmadsalim.github.com/fflat/) with the ability to support literals of various kinds of structured data, such as XML, JSON and YAML.
-The langauage is extensible with right to integration of new literal parsers, and allows pattern matching of the literal expressions if parsed correctly.
+This extension allows integration of new literal parsers, and supports both construction of and pattern matching on literal expressions.

 #### Example